chroma-sdk/chroma-native-sample-application/README.md

 *You can join the Gitter discussion using the badge above.*

 Contributors are very welcome!
-If you got code fixes, please [submit a pull request][newpull] here on GitHub.
+If you've got code fixes or code samples, please [submit a pull request][newpull].

+# I'm new to coding, where do I start?

+If you're new to coding and you've never written an application before, this probably isn't the best place to start.
+You will need at least some experience with writing a C++ application.
+There are a number of resources online to help you.

 [newpull]: ../../pull/new/develop
 [newissue]: ../../issues/new